This site and article don’t recommend outing though the state of emergency was lifted. Make your decision with extreme care.

 Whati is Chinowa? 茅の輪

-Today, many Shinto shrines and Buddhist temple have Chinowa.
-This custom depends on the anecdote of “Somin Shorai.”
+Today, many Shinto shrines and Buddhist temples have Chinowa.
+This custom is based on an anecdote of “Somin Shorai.”

-Once upon a time, Susanoo no mikoto (He is a Deity enshrined in Yasaka shrine.) asked for a bed to Kotan Shorai on his odyssey.
+Once upon a time, Susanoh no Mikoto (He is a deity enshrined in Yasaka shrine.) asked for a bed to Kotan Shorai on his odyssey.
 Kotan denied it though he was a prosperous man.
 On the other hand, his brother Somin Shorai accept him though he suffered in poverty.

-The next day, Susanoo no mikoto revealed he was a Deity.
-He said “You and your descendants wear “Chinowa” ring.
-I WILL save you and them from any maladies.”
+The next day, Susanoo no mikoto revealed he was Susanoh no Mikoto.
+He said “You and your descendants wear “Chinowa” wreath.
+I WILL save you and them from any maladies and epidemics.”

 The Chinowa was enlarged to the big Chinowa we can find in shrines and temples today.

-The Chinowa ring in the photo is an amulet we can get in the Gion matsrui period (July) at Yasaka shrine.
+The Chinowa wreath in the photo is an amulet we can get in the Gion matsrui (July) at Yasaka shrine.

 This is a Chinowa of Yasaka shrine.
-It appears in the last week of June.
+It appears around 6/24.

 Some shrines and temples has it at the main gate.
 The gate in the photo is Otenmon gate in Heian Jingu shrine.